ckangnz/ckVim/README.md

 sudo pacman-key --populate holo

 sudo pacman -Syu
-sudo pacman -S linux-api-headers # If you see an error regards to stdint.h
+sudo pacman -S --noconfirm base-devel glibc linux-api-headers # If you see an error regards to stdint.h
 ```

 ## Run the script